ZGXJason/cse15l-lab-reports/labreport1.md

 The working directory when the command was run is the home directory `/`

-There is a not a directory error in this case, since `cd` is used to switch the directory to another directory.
-However, a file itself cannot be considered as a directory.
-Therefore, there would not be an output.
+There is an error, since the file cannot be considered as a directory.

 ## `ls`
 **ls with no argument**